shrianshChari/dotfiles/README.md

 - ~~Change script to install NVM instead of just NodeJS~~
 - Update Eclipse to install from snap or using their tarball
 - Test whether the snap packages work now
+- Make the installer ask all the questions at the beginning

 ### Installed Packages: ###
 - [Atom](https://atom.io) (apt)